Ananya Pandey, Janhvi Kapoor & Other Young Actors Open Up About Acting & More At MAMI

 Radhika: Step outside of yourself when you perform.
 While you're acting, try to watch yourself from an outsider's point of view.
 Don't get so lost yourself in the moment that you forget what your character is supposed, or not supposed, to do.

 Ananya: I find it very hard to cry on screen.
 I used to try and imagine someone I know dying, but it didn't really help.
-Shahrukh Khan then advised me to not imagine someone's death, but to imagine my life without that person.
+Shah Rukh Khan then advised me to not imagine someone's death, but to imagine my life without that person.
 And that made a big difference.
 It worked.

 Radhika: The Sky Is Pink